 You are already going to have to take your suitcases to your new place so you may as well pack them with stuff to save more room.

 15. Pack Cleaning Supplies In Its Own Box

 Pack cleaning supplies in its own box especially if you are moving out of an apartment.

 One of the last things you do when you leave an apartment is some cleaning and everything can get super unorganized and complicated if you have cleaning supplies mixed in with a lot of other products.

 16. Use Sticky Notes On Boxes And Walls To Easily Know Where Things Belong

 Put the same color sticky note on coordinating boxes and rooms.
-For example, I would put a blue sticky note on my bedroom door and then any box that is suppose to go into my bedroom also has a blue sticky note on it.
+For example, I would put a blue sticky note on my bedroom door and then any box that is supposed to go into my bedroom also had a blue sticky note on it.

 This makes it so much easier to know where things go and will definitely be appreciated by your friends and family who are helping you move.
 Movers too!

 17. Tape Screws And Bolts On The Back Of The Furniture Piece